Raising Awareness

 The Salem State University researchers showed how just a one-foot rise in sea level would bring flooding – ranging from minor to severe – to every coastal community in Essex County.
 In Essex, 27 percent of the town has been found to be at risk of coastal inundation.

-Impacts Of A Warming Planet
+Impacts of a Warming Planet

 Film & Lecture Series